How we manage Direct Debits at Octopus Energy

 • The reason we change Direct Debits is to make sure you can cover the cost of the energy you use and get to a healthy balance – we explain a bit more how we work out what’s healthy later on.

 It’s taken a vast and careful effort to calculate and develop a fair way to manage payments and automatically keep balances in check for millions of customers.
 We know how important it is to get it right.
-We process 3 million payments a month – that’s around 100,000 payments a day – and we take the responsibility incredibly seriously.
+We process millions of payments every month, and we take the responsibility incredibly seriously.

 Our guiding principles are: